Strengthen Your Pelvic Floor: Essential Exercises for Recovery

 • Maintain a healthy weight: Excess weight can put added pressure on your pelvic floor muscles.

-See also Best Bodyweight Exercises For Limited Space
+See also Bodyweight Exercises For Apartments

 Conclusion: Regaining Control and Confidence